kmc9k1/Python-tools/README.md

 <div align="center">
-I've started learning Python!
+I've started learning Python!<br>
-This repository will hold various python tools from courses that I have taken.
+This repository will hold various python tools from courses that I have taken.<br>
-I will continue to update it as I create more projects.
+I will continue to update it as I create more projects.<br>
 </div>